13 Ways to Celebrate National Public Lands Day

 National public lands include a lot of different protected natural environments in America.
 From national parks, memorials, and monuments, to wildlife refuges, conservation areas, trails, wilderness areas, seashores, lakeshores, and more, public lands are actually all around us!

-Created by the National Environmental Education Foundation (NEEF), National Public Lands Day aims to celebrate the connection between people and their community’s natural spaces.
+Whether you just love the outdoors, are interested in the shared history of public lands, or want to protect them for future generations, National Public Lands Day aims to celebrate the connection between people and their community’s natural spaces.

 Here is your guide on how to celebrate National Public Lands Day this year.